 Backpacking Guide to Aitutaki

 Backpackers with a more adventurous spirit tend to head out to Aitutaki Island where life is even more laid back than Rarotonga but again here the focus is relaxing on the beach and snorkelling in the beautiful lagoon.
-The alternative is to visit Atiu Island where the focus is away from the coast and more on exploring village life, culture and caves.
+Nightlife here is virtually non-existent.